 School safety and security is largely about prevention and planning ahead, meaning that school safety professionals should plan ahead, too.
 By pursuing comprehensive, accredited school safety training, you can pave the way to a safer, healthier learning environment for children and youth in your community.

-If you are near the Greater Hartford area and looking to begin your career in the school safety and security field, you can do it right here at Goodwin College.
+If you are near the Greater Hartford area and looking to begin your career in the school safety and security field, you can do it right here at Goodwin University.
 We have created a 15-credit collegiate School Safety and Security Certificate for individuals looking to get involved.
 In this short curriculum, you will learn about emergency planning and response, youth development, crisis intervention, as well as take courses in CPR and First Aid.
 Upon completion of your coursework, you can choose to continue your education and pursue six additional credits to earn an advanced certificate in School Safety and Security.

 If you have already made the commitment to keeping schools safe and are working in law enforcement, security, or the education sector, you can immediately pursue the Advanced School Safety Program at Goodwin.
 This is a 15-credit collegiate certificate program that can broaden your skill set with the latest knowledge and best practices relating to school safety and security.
 In just two semesters, you will: